cassgvp/WIN-Open-Neuroimaging-Community/README.md

 We intend to implement these solutions through regular co-working "hacks".
 These hacks will be full day events where we will discuss, write and build together.
 A high value outcome of these hacks will be a sense of community among the researchers who attend.
 All material created during the hack will be openly shared on this repository.
 We will also generate materials and guidance about how we have created the hacks, so these events are themselves reproducible.

+Alongside the hacks, we will develop the Open Ambassadors program, were motivated individuals will be supported in sharing knowledge and sign posting their peers around open research practices and how they are implemented at WIN.
+The ambassadors will be recognised for the value of their contribution, and invited to shape the policies, incentives, guiding principles and reward systems which will be devised to promote uptake of open research practices at WIN.

 ## Who are we?

-### Open Neuroimaging Community Co-Ordinator - Cassandra Gould van Praag
+### Open Neuroimaging Community Co-Ordinator - Cassandra Gould van Praag (she/her)

 Cass is a postdoctoral researcher with 10 years of neuroimaging (fMRI) research.
-She is an elected officer to the [Organisation for Human Brain Mapping (OHBM)](https://www.humanbrainmapping.org/) [Open Science Special Interest Group](https://ossig.netlify.com/) and Co-Chair of the [Open Science Room 2020](https://ohbm.github.io/osr2020/).
-She has been both a participant and speaker at the [Berlin-Oxford Open Science Summer School](https://www.nds.ox.ac.uk/events/oxford-berlin-summer-school-on-open-research-2019), an invited speaker at [Open MR Benelux](https://openmrbenelux.github.io/) and is a Early Career Fellow of [Reproducible Research Oxford](https://ox.ukrn.org/).
+She was Co-Chair of the [Open Science Room 2020](https://ohbm.github.io/osr2020/).=, and has been both a participant and speaker at the [Berlin-Oxford Open Science Summer School](https://www.nds.ox.ac.uk/events/oxford-berlin-summer-school-on-open-research-2019), an invited speaker at [Open MR Benelux](https://openmrbenelux.github.io/) and is a Fellow of [Reproducible Research Oxford](https://ox.ukrn.org/).
 Cass is an active contributor to a number of open community tools, including [Open Research Calendar](https://openresearchcalendar.github.io/Open-Research-Calendar/), the [COBIDAS Checklist](https://github.com/Remi-Gau/COBIDAS_chckls) and [The Turing Way](https://the-turing-way.netlify.com/introduction/introduction)

 Email: Cassandra.GoudVanPraag@psych.ox.ac.uk
 GitHub: @cassgvp